Grist-Data-Desk/land-grab-2/README.md

 $ git lfs pull
 ```

-Together, these commands will install the Git LFS configuartion, fetch LFS changes from the remote, and replace pointer files locally with the actual data.
+Together, these commands will install the Git LFS configuration, fetch LFS changes from the remote, and replace pointer files locally with the actual data.

 ### Dependencies